How Do You Rent an Apartment?

 Looking for an apartment may seem like the easy part, but there are a lot of things to consider in the process.
 Where you live can affect your environment and mood, as well as your finances.
 Ultimately, you want to find the right apartment for you, so be sure to account for these factors:

 - The type of apartment.
 What kind of apartment are you looking for?
 A studio apartment or a one-bedroom?
 Be clear on what your ideal apartment looks like and be flexible when searching for what you want.
 Look at square footage, amenities, natural light, parking and more.

 - The neighborhood.
-Each neighborhood has its own personality and you want to find one that jives well with your lifestyle and values.
+Each neighborhood has its own personality, and you want to find one that jives well with your lifestyle and values.
 Do you prefer something that is more urban or suburban?
 Do you like arts and culture, or something that is near nature like a park?
 Consider the type of neighborhood you want and understand how each area may differ.
 Ultimately, the neighborhood you choose can affect how much you pay in renter’s insurance as well as car insurance.

 - Property management.
 Many apartment complexes have property managers that handle any issues for residents.
 In some cases, they may even live on-site.
 Check out reviews online for the property management company and ensure that they will have your best interests.
 Tenants usually will have something to say about their management.

 You’ve found your dream apartment!
 What now?
-It’s time to actually apply.
+It’s time actually to apply.
 First, get an application from the property management company or landlord and fill it out as soon as possible.